 The project will increase our understanding of behaviour of individual firms in a more saline environment/ under heavier drought conditions.
 Consequently, the project will sketch the effects on a meso economic scale of these changing conditions.
-It is clear that changes in external conditions might have severe consequences for Fruit Cultivation and Horticulture, and therefore on production and employment.
+It is clear that changes in external conditions might have severe consequences for Fruit Cultivation and Horticulture, and therefore on production and employment as is also researched in Project 6.1 and 6.3.

 There are a few apparent economic sectors that will suffer from drought; the obvious ones are agriculture and horticulture.
 This project is meant to sketch and research the vulnerability of these important sectors to the Dutch economy.
 We will establish how resilient firms within these sectors are in coping with alternatives.

 However, there are other sectors in the Dutch economy that will be attached by future drought.
 Fresh water is used in some industries as cooling water (electricity production).
 Moreover, drought may also lead to transportation problems.